 Businesses should also look to strengthen their protections from attempts to crack passwords by using two-factor-authentication.
-This provides an extra layer of security by requiring an additional element in addition to a password before granting access to your systems.
+This provides an extra layer of security by requiring a secondary access key, in addition to a password, before granting access to your systems.
 Examples might include a smart card, token, fingerprint, or one-time-password sent to another device, such as a phone or tablet.

 It is always best to act before your business is damaged by cyber-crime, but knowing where to start can feel overwhelming to anyone who does not consider themselves a specialist.
 Fortunately, the government have put together free online training courses to help businesses protect against cyber threats and online fraud.
 A specific module has been designed for staff in micro, small and medium-sized businesses.
 It helps employees and business owners understand information security risks and how to protect against fraud and cyber-crime.
 The training takes 45 – 75 minutes and is available here.